 Any Nigerian caterer will ask you for the number of guests you’re inviting before giving you a cost estimate for your wedding reception or party.
 Caterers in Nigeria charge by cost per plate of food and that’s how they can tell you how much they will charge to cook at your wedding.
 Therefore, the more guests you are planning to host, the more your catering cost will be.
 That’s why we advise to cut down on the number of guests if you’re looking to reduce the cost of your Nigerian wedding.

-Should I First Set a Wedding Guest List Count or the Wedding Budget?
+Should I First Set Number of Guests or the Wedding Budget?

 SCENARIO #1 – SETTING THE OVERALL WEDDING BUDGET FIRST